Chesterfield (cigarette): Music

 The 1992 Jawbreaker song "Chesterfield King" refers to the cigarette twice.
 First, the singer shares a Chesterfield with a woman he meets in a parking lot.
 Later, at the end of the song, the singer gives a Chesterfield King to the woman he has been singing about.

 Donald Fagen's 1982 album The Nightfly features a pack of Chesterfield Kings on the cover and the brand is also mentioned in the title song "The Nightfly" whereby the lyrics go: "I've got plenty of Java and Chesterfield kings...."

-The 2001 song "Good Times Gone" by Canadian rock band Nickelback from their album Silver Side Up opens with the line, "Lost it on a Chesterfield" in possible reference to Chesterfield cigarettes.

 Punk band Dropkick Murphys have a song on their 2025 album, For the People, titled "Chesterfields and Aftershave" that is about singer Ken Casey's grandfather.

 Celebrities

 J. Robert Oppenheimer was a chain smoker of Chesterfields.

-Princess Margaret was known to smoke Chesterfield throughout her life.

-Rod Serling, creator and host of the series The Twilight Zone (1959–1964), smoked and sometimes promoted Chesterfield during his brief appearances at the end of each episode.

 The Hollywood actor Paul Douglas, who died of a heart attack at age 52, advertised them.

-Longtime college football coach Paul "Bear" Bryant smoked unfiltered Chesterfields, often two to three packs per day.

-Lucille Ball was known to smoke Chesterfields.
-Because I Love Lucy was sponsored by Philip Morris, she was not supposed to be seen smoking any other brand of cigarette on set.
-She still smoked Chesterfields, but put them in a Philip Morris pack.

-Popular big band leader Glenn Miller was sponsored by Chesterfield in the early 1940s.
-He was billed as Glenn Miller and his Chesterfield Orchestra.
-At one point during the partnership the music stands were designed to look like packs of Chesterfield cigarettes, and later was replaced by a blue banner with gold fringe that was embroidered with Glenn Miller and his Chesterfield Orchestra with two crossed cigarettes at the bottom, the top one having a red tip with emulated smoke rising from it.

-It was during the Chesterfield radio broadcasts on Sunday afternoons with Glenn Miller that the female trio The Andrews Sisters gained popularity.